ps-copilot-sandbox/copilot-demo-github-javascript/demos/Command-Execution-WebApp-NodeJS-NoCopilotChat/README.md

 ![Adding HTML content](./images/5_TypeHTML.gif)

-### Step 5: Make a test run, observe it fails, then fix by adding dependency
+### Step 5: Make a test run, observe it fail, then fix by adding dependency

 Let's try to test our website!
 You can open a separate **console** window to run it, but I will try to use built-in Terminal inside **Visual Studio Code.**